Garhwal division: Garhwal Kingdom

 Garhwal Kingdom was founded by Parmars.
 Nearly 700 years ago, one of these chiefs, Ajai Pal, reduced all the minor principalities under him and founded the Garhwal Kingdom.
 He and his ancestors ruled over Garhwal and the adjacent state of Tehri-Garhwal, in an uninterrupted line till 1803, when the Gurkhas invaded Kumaon and Garhwal, driving the Garhwal chief into the plains.
 For 12 years the Gurkhas ruled the country with an iron rod, until a series of encroachments by them on British territory led to the Gurkha War in 1814.
 At the termination of the campaign, Garhwal and Kumaon were converted into British districts, while the Tehri principality was restored to a son of the former chief.

 The British district of Garhwal was in the Kumaon Division of the United Provinces, and had an area of 5629 sqmi.
 After annexation, Garhwal rapidly advanced in material prosperity.
 IN 1901 the population was 429,900.
 Two battalions of the Indian army (the 39th Garhwal Rifles) were recruited in the district, which contained the military cantonment of Lansdowne.
 Grain and coarse cloth were exported, and salt, borax, livestock and wool were imported.
 Trade with Tibet was considerable.
 The administrative headquarters was at the village of Pauri, but Srinagar was the largest city.
 It was an important mart, as was Kotdwara, the terminus of a branch of the Oudh and Rohilkhand railway from Najibabad.

-During the turn of the 19th century, the Gurkhas attacked Garhwal and drove the rulers of Garhwal down to the plains (Rishikesh, Haridwar, DehraDun).
+During the turn of the 19th century, the Gurkhas attacked Garhwal and drove the rulers of Garhwal down to the plains (Rishikesh, DehraDun).
 Pradyumna Shah died fighting at the battle of Khurbura.
 Thereafter the rulers of Garhwal took the help of the British forces in India and regained their kingdom.
 The rulers of Garhwal gave away 60% of their kingdom for the support the British gave them in driving back the Gurhkas.

 During the Second World War, the Raja Narendra Shah contributed his troops and aircraft to the British war effort.
 In recognition for his services, the British gave him the title of "Maharaja", made him a Knight Commander of the Order of the Star of India (KCSI) and knighted him.
 Thus his full title was Sir Maharaja Narendra Shah KCSI.